roderickjackson-bradley/socket_io_app/work/w11/d2/03-react-ajax/react-ajax.md

 }
 ```

+> The above code pattern can basically be used to "promisfy" callback-based asynchronous methods.
+However, if the callback has an `err` parameter, be sure to pass that to `reject` function.

 Let's see how to use this service to provide the coordinates to the `<Map>` component...

 ## Making Asynchronous/AJAX Calls in React